The Narrow Margin: Production

-The film's train followed a similar route to that of the real-life Super Chief.
-However, exterior shots vary throughout the film and rely on stock footage, rather than show the actual train.
-Los Angeles' Union Station also stands in for Chicago's Dearborn Station.
+The film's train follows a similar route to that of the real-life Super Chief, bur the film contains stock footage rather than depicting the actual train.
+Scenes set at Dearborn Station in Chicago were filmed at Union Station in Los Angeles.
 Scenes aboard the train were shot on a soundstage at RKO Studios, using rear projection for backgrounds seen through train windows.
-The film was shot in just 13 days, and made extensive use of a handheld camera to film within the confined sets without having to remove their walls, an innovative practice at the time.
-While a few instances of diegetic music can be heard in the movie, it is notable for the absence of a traditional score.

-According to Richard Fleischer, RKO owner Howard Hughes was so taken with the film he considered reshooting most of it with Robert Mitchum and Jane Russell to release it as an A picture.
-While this did not happen, William Cameron Menzies filmed a few additional scenes.
+According to Richard Fleischer, RKO owner Howard Hughes considered reshooting most of the film with Robert Mitchum and Jane Russell to release it as an A feature.
+Consequently, the film's release was delayed for two years.
+William Cameron Menzies filmed several additional scenes.